Cell Ranger3.0 (latest), printed on 07/04/2020

 .vloupe files, or choose

 Comparison Mode at the top of the file selector to compare multiple files.
-You may also
+You can also

 click on the folder icon next to the file selector to add additional

 When switching into Comparison Mode, you initially see a summary of all loaded samples -- the sample table.